asairamyasri/ESDP-Project-Smart-Watch/README.md

 - [ ] Hardware debugging

 ## Ongoing Work
-Currently resolving design queries raised by PCB Power and finalizing hardware corrections before fabrication.
+Currently testing firmware and flashing the code onto the PCB.